-Gain specialist experience and supervision by joining one of our researchers on a project they're working on.
+Gain specialist experience and supervision by getting involved in one of our current projects.

 We're already researching urban and business climates, as well as conducting physical investigations around the world.

-Explore our ongoing projects and get in touch with the team to find out how you could get involved as part of your PhD.
+Explore our ongoing projects below, and contact the team to find out how you could get involved as part of your PhD.

 Mechanisms to stabilise fiscally distressed cities have centred upon transforming the practices and objectives of public expenditure.Social programs and services have been slashed, while new forms of local debt-financing have replaced traditional block-grant revenues, all of which have engendered novel geographies of municipal governance and representation.